arenekosreal/E5Renewer.Net/CONTRIBUTING.md

 Before you want to change the repository, please make a fork, everything listed below is done in your fork.

-We think you have already read [README.md](README.md) about how to setup poetry and python environment.
+We think you have already read [README.md](README.md) about how to setup dotnet environment.
 But if we are wrong, please feel free to go there to setup dotnet environment.
 Here are steps to prepare a development environment: